letscloud-community/letscloud-openapi-gpt/README.md

 **"Authentication failed"**
 - Check if your API key is correct
 - Make sure you provide your API token without any prefix
-- Try regenerating your API key in your LetsCloud dashboard
+- Try regenerating your API key in your LetsCould dashboard

 **"No servers found"**
 - Verify your account has active servers